yarmout/travel_planner/README.md

 This project is currently under active development.
 Some features may not be fully implemented or may have minor issues.
 For a stable overview, please visit the [current live version here](https://travel-planner-seven-taupe.vercel.app/dashboard).

-For the latest updates and experimental features, you can check out the [developer preview here](https://travel-planner-git-authentication-yezens-projects.vercel.app?_vercel_share=mmEt5dT9QQjRLn6BUQsuc6rxGMXaIlbH).
-Please note that the developer preview might be less stable as it is intended for testing and ongoing development.

 ## Scope of Functionality